IrishMarineInstitute/Image-annotation-R-Shiny-app/README.md

     * Pause the footage and click on the burrow you want to annotate.
 A blue circle will appear where you clicked, and a new row will be added on the table to the right of the image.
     * To delete annotations: select the row you want to delete on the table.
 Press 'Delete all burrows in current image' button
     * This table will update live a .csv file called surveyID_stationID_counterID_counts.csv inside app_outcome/counts
   * Ancillary data: record the ancillary information with the dropdown menus, _Nephrops_ counters and comments box on the top-right section.
-The ancillary information will be saved automatically in a .csv file inside app_outcome/ancillary
+The ancillary information will be saved automatically into a .csv file inside app_outcome/ancillary
-    * The 2nd reviewr will only see the comments box
+    * The 2nd reviewer will only see the comments box
   * Non-countable time: use 'start', 'stop', and 'confirm' buttons to log in non-countable time (i.e. sand cloud covering the image) -> app_outcome/non_countable_time.
     * Only the 1st reviewer will be able to log non-countable time
     * Both 1st and 2nd reviewers will see a panel with the non-countable amount of seconds for each minute on a right side panel